 Homeless People Lack Powerful Advocates

 Stating that homeless people lack powerful advocates is not meant as an insult to those individuals, groups, and organizations that devote their time, energy, and money fighting to aid homeless women, men, and children.
 Nothing this, the situation nonetheless remains that when contrasted with other entities, those associated with homeless advocacy lack the same power, influence, and resources available to others.

 When a group in society lacks powerful advocates, their issues tend to end up on a back burner if they make it the stove at all.
 Incarcerated people, including those who objectively speaking, are serving unduly long prison terms, represent another society cohort that generally lacks powerful advocates.

 Territorial Approach to Issues Surrounding Homelessness

 Another reality is that in order to make progress towards solving the broader problem of homelessness in any city or town, residents and taxpayers of a community need to be brought into the process.
-The fact is that time and again, there is something akin to a territorial approach to issues surrounding homelessness and address the dilemma.
+The fact is that time and again, there is something akin to a territorial approach to issues surrounding homelessness.

 Glimmers of Hope